outworkers/phantom/README.md

 Some of the cool features include automatic schema generation, fully type safe referencing of fields and inner members of UDTs and fully type safe querying.

+- A new QueryBuilder

+At present times, phantom is relying on the underlying Datastax Java Driver to serialise queries to CQL and while the querybuilder implementation is excellent for Java standards, it doesn't add any Scala features, since it was a Java only product.
+With a Scala based builder we plan to add more advanced behaviour, such as immutable builders and phantom types.

+- Prepared statements

+By popular demand, a feature long overdue in phantom.
+The main reason is the underlying Java driver and the increased difficulty of guaranteeing type safety with prepared statements along with a nice DSL to get things done.
+Not to say it's impossible, this will be released after the new query builder emerges.

 - Zookeeper support(available as of 1.1.0).

 Since Cassandra cannot be loadbalanced effectively and Zookeeper is to date the de-facto standard for distributed synchronisation and service discovery,